 Need an Appointment Immediately?
 Call (801) 505-5277 or Click Here

 Diabetics have special needs when it comes to foot health, and Charcot foot is one of many conditions that can develop in people with diabetes.
-For those in Salt Lake City, Sugarhouse, West Jordan, Park City, Heber City, Bountiful, Provo, Nephi, Eagle Mountain, and St. George, Utah, the team at Advanced Foot & Ankle Center offers comprehensive diagnostic and treatment services for Charcot foot.
+For those in Salt Lake City, Sugarhouse, West Jordan, Park City, Heber City, Bountiful, Provo, Nephi, Eagle Mountain, St. George, Santaquin, and South Ogden, Utah, the team at Advanced Foot & Ankle Center offers comprehensive diagnostic and treatment services for Charcot foot.
 Scheduling is as simple as a phone call or a few moments on the online booking page.

 Charcot foot is a relatively rare complication of diabetes and occurs in those who suffer from diabetic neuropathy.
 This condition damages the connection between your brain and peripheral nerves, complicating pain signals and leaving you without normal sensation in your feet.